nitad54448/yappari-5-1/README.md

 # How to install
-The recommended and easiest way to install it is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
-Make sure you download the _Volume.zip_ file and not what is labelled as source file archives.
-Several versions are available, in general the last one is the best choice.
-In case of bugs please report them and grab an earlier version.

-There is another way to install it, if you want to complicate things.
-Yappari 5.1 is compiled with Labview 2023 for Windows.
-As such it will require a _Labview run-time engine_ which is installed, if needed, by the full installer.
-So, if you already have the run-time engine (either because you have peviously installed Yappari or you have installed another program compiled with Labview 2023) you can just download all the files from the green button __Code__ as a zip file.
-If you do not have the run-time engine but still want to go the hard way, you can download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336) then get the zip file from __Code__.
-The files in __Code__ are always the latest version.
-For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).

-After installing the program in a directory of your choice, some other subdirectories will be created : **/config**, **/drt**, **/files**, **/help** and **/models**.
-The **/models** directory contains png files with images for showing circuits.
-The **/config** holds xml configuration files, **/files** directory contains some examples of data files and custom definitions.
-The **/help** directory holds some images for this document and some help files.
-You can remove **/drt**, **/files** and **/help** but you must keep the **/models** and **/config** folders.
+## Quick Installation (Recommended)
+1. Download latest `Volume.zip` from [Releases](https://github.com/nitad54448/yappari-5-1/releases) section
+   - Do NOT download what is labelled as source file archives
+   - Select most recent version
+   - If you encounter any problems report them in the Forum and download a previous version.

+## Advanced Installation (Optional)
+### Prerequisites:
+- LabVIEW 2023 runtime engine, obtained through either:
+  - A previous direct Yappari installation
+  - Other LabVIEW 2023 programs
+  - Manual download from ni.com

+### Advanced Installation Steps:
+1. If Labview 2023 runtime engine is not present you should have chosen the easy way but if you want to experiment yourself:
+   - Download LabVIEW 2023 engine from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336)
+2. Download files:
+   - Use green "Code" button
+   - Download as ZIP file
+   - Note: Contains latest version only

+## Directory Structure
+### Required Directories, created at install:
+- `/config`
+  - Contains: XML configuration files
+  - Status: MUST KEEP
+- `/models`
+  - Contains: PNG circuit images
+  - Status: MUST KEEP

+### Optional Directories:
+- `/drt`
+  - Status: Can be removed
+- `/files`
+  - Contains: Example data files, custom definitions
+  - Status: Can be removed
+- `/help`
+  - Contains: Documentation images, help files
+  - Status: Can be removed

+## System Requirements
-This program will work on Windows 10 64 bits or Win 11 with regular screen resolutions.
+- Operating System: Windows 10 (64-bit) or Windows 11
+- Display: Standard screen resolutions, tested on 1200 pixels to 2400 pixels wide
+- Runtime: LabVIEW 2023 runtime engine (installed automatically if using the Releases versions)

 # Get started
 To use this program requires to give it some data, in general, or you can generate some data.
-Be aware of the numeric separator of your system: in most cases is a dot, in some others is a period, see the __Read data__ part.
+Be aware of the numeric separator of your system: in most cases it is a dot, in some others is a period, see the __Read data__ part.
 There are three main commands in this program: __Read data__, __Action__ and __Advanced__.

 ## Read data
 This command opens a menu with several options indicating the type of file to read.

-__Warning : A number can be represented as 1.25 or 1,25 (in some countries, like in France).
-So if your Windows separator setting is set to "," the program expects a number as 1,25 and not 1.25.
-You can still use this program with "," but you cannot read the files given as examples in /files, which were formated with "."__
+__Warning : A number can be represented as 1.25 or 1,25.
+So if your Windows separator setting is set to "," the program expects a number as 1,25 and not as 1.25.
+The example files given in the the /files folder are written as ".".
+If your computer does not have a "." separator, you can not use these files.
+You can still use this program with "," but with your own files (or you can convert the ones in the files to have ",", by using a simple script.__

-Reading a new file will just add more data at the beginning of the list wihtout losing the previous ones.
+Reading a new file will just add more data at the beginning of the datalist wihtout losing the previous ones.
 You will need to select one or more datasets in order to perform operations like fit, save, plot.. etc. A selected dataset is coloured differently, it is named in this document and in the program as _active_.
-_Note : the files given as examples in the /files directory have a decimal separator . (a dot).
-When saving data there is a character separation between the numerical values (usually a TAB), this should be adjusted in Yappari, see the __Parameters__ page.
+_Note : When reading or saving files there is a character separation between the numerical values (usually a TAB), this should be adjusted in Yappari, see the __Parameters__ page.

 ### 3 columns
 This option reads a **single dataset** from a three-column ASCII file, which should be separated by the character selected in the [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page, and it should contain frequency in Hz, Zr, and Zi.
 The data separator can be "TAB", "space", ",", ";".